MUSIC AND FILM

 LIGHTER INSTALLATION: PORTRAIT OF AN OCEAN (2017)

-By April Surgent.
+By April Surgent, Earth Creative Artist in Residence.
 Each of these lighters made the unimaginable journey from consumers around the Pacific and across thousands of miles of open-ocean to wash ashore the protected islands and reefs of the Papahānaumokuākea Marine National Monument.
 This archipelago of small islands and atolls stretches 1,200 miles beyond the island of Kauai and are considered to be one of the most remote and wild places on planet Earth.

 Save for derelict fishing gear, the bulk of marine debris that washes ashore the islands of the Papahānaumokuākea Marine National Monument are commonly used items, like ‘disposable’ lighters.
 With the nearest civilization thousands of miles away, we all unwittingly contribute to the problem of marine debris.

 A 2016 study projects that by 2050 the World’s oceans will contain more plastic than fish by weight.
 Healthy marine ecosystems are vital to all life on earth not only because the world’s oceans are a rich natural resource but because they also produce more than 50% of the oxygen that we breathe and regulate the climate.
 By changing the way that we consume we can generate positive change on marine ecosystems and preserve the remaining integrity of our Oceans.